traumedy/Video-Download/README.md

 ```

 A single URL or a list of URLs can be specified.
 The URL list can either be
-a text file (.txt) with a list of URLs (lines beginning with # are ignored)
+a text file (.txt) with a list of URLs (blank lines and lines beginning with #
-or an HTML file (.html) of bookmarks exported from a browser.
+are ignored) or an HTML file (.html) of bookmarks exported from a browser.

 Google "`export bookmarks <browser name>`" for detail on how to export
 bookmarks from your browser.
 Most browsers except for Safari (thanks Apple)